 FAC 324 Studio Art II (1.2); 2 cr.
 This is a studio course in which all the student's works as well as the many areas of professional practice in the field are directed towards a specific career goal.
-Some of the topics covered are artists statements. curriculum vitae portfolio contracts. preparation, cover letter and Professionalism presentation in documentation is emphasized.
+Some of the topics covered are artists statements, curriculum vitae. portfolio preparation. cover letter and contracts Professionalism in presentation and documentation is emphasized.
 Students also investigate marketing and merchandising techniques.
 Prerequisite: FAC 316.